Innoactive/Creator/.Documentation/articles/innoactive-creator/default-conditions.md

 After the trainee releases the `Object` (see [Release Condition](https://developers.innoactive.de/documentation/creator/latest/articles/innoactive-creator/default-conditions.html#release-object)), it is moved to the snap Zones SnapPoint.
 To adjust this position, change the position of the SnapPoint child object of the `Zone to snap into` object.

 #### Snap Zone Generator
 For any snappable object you can generate a snap zone that can snap exactly this object and makes it possible to use as a `Zone to snap into`.
-To do so, display the `Snappable Property` in Unity's Inspector and click on the button `Create Snap Zone`.
+To do so, navigate to the `Snappable Property` in Unity's Inspector and click on the button `Create Snap Zone`.

 [![Snap Zone Generator](../images/default-conditions/snapzonegenerator.png "")](../images/default-conditions/snapzonegenerator.png)